 ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Board Refreshment Board refreshment is best implemented through an ongoing program of individual director evaluations, conducted annually, to ensure the evolving needs of the board are met and to bring in fresh perspectives, skills, and diversity as needed.
 May vote against or withhold from nominating committee chair when the average tenure of non-executive directors is more than 10 years and no new independent directors have joined the board in the past five years.
 We will not be making voting recommendations solely on this basis; but may be a contributing factor in our recommendations when additional board-related concerns have been identified.
 N/A Generally will defer to the Board's judgement in setting refreshment requirements.
-N/A May withhold votes from directors if overall average board tenure is excessive.
-In assessing excessive tenure, they consider factors such as the preponderance of long tenured directors, board refreshment practices, and classified board structures.
+N/A The average board tenure should align with the business cycle of the respective industry of the company.
+State Street will consider r factors such as the preponderance of long tenured directors, board refreshment practices, classified board structures and the business cycle for the industry when determining if they will support a director.
 Term/Tenure Limits Vote case-by-case on management proposals regarding director term/tenure limits.
 Disfavors firm term limits.
 Glass Lewis believe that shareholders are better off monitoring the board's overall composition, rather than imposing inflexible rules that don't necessarily correlate with returns or benefits for shareholders.
 Generally will support proposals to limit terms of outside directors.
 Generally will defer to the Board's judgement in setting term or tenure requirements.
-May vote against or withhold from members of the Board where the Board has an insufficient mix of short-, medium-, and long-tenured directors.
-N/A May vote against or withhold from individual directors whose board tenure is excessive.
+May vote against or withhold from members of the Board where the Board has an insufficient mix of short, medium-, and long-tenured directors.
+N/A The average board tenure should align with the business cycle of the respective industry of the company.
+State Street will consider r factors such as the preponderance of long tenured directors, board refreshment practices, classified board structures and the business cycle for the industry when determining if they will support a director.